 Those datasets that continue to be published, e.g. RTT show unusual patterns.
-We see a sharp slowdown beginning in March and accelerating in April, in line with the pause in elective activity that was initiated on 17 March, followed by the lockdown beginning on 23 March.
+We see a sharp slowdown beginning in March and April 2020, in line with the pause in elective activity.
+Since then, independent providers have worked closely with the NHS to provide a range of services, some of which differ considerably.